SHARE

 • Using a pizza peel or a large cutting board, carefully transfer the pizza (with the parchment paper) onto the preheated pizza stone in the oven.
 Bake until the crust is browned and crisp and the cheese is bubbly, about 10 minutes.

 • SERVING: Pull the pizza out of the oven.
-Sprinkle with the fresh thyme leaves and serve immediately.
+Set the burrata over the hot pizza, breaking it up to open it.
+Drizzle the burrata with olive oil and sprinkle with flaky sea salt and black pepper.
+Garnish with fresh thyme leaves and serve immediately.

 Did you make this?